 Item 4 – Updates or Issues

-Provide any updates to the administration of the Part C program by the DSU, if any, including any significant changes in the amount of earmarked funds or any changes in the order of priorities in the distribution of Part C funds.
-Provide a description of any issues of concern addressed by the DSU in its administration of the Part C program.
+Provide any updates to the administration of the Subchapter C program by the DSE, if any, including any significant changes in the amount of earmarked funds or any changes in the order of priorities in the distribution of Subchapter C funds.
+Provide a description of any issues of concern addressed by the DSE in its administration of the Subchapter C program.

 SubPart II – Number and Types of Individuals with significant disabilities receiving services

-Section 704(m)(4) of the Act; 34 CFR 364.53
+Section 704(m)(4) of the Act; 45 CFR 1329.12(a)(3–4)

-In this section, provide data from all service providers (DSU, grantees, contractors) who received Part B funds and who were listed in Subpart I, Section C of this report, except for the centers that receive Part C funds.
-Part C centers will provide this data themselves on their annual 704 Reports, Part II.
+In this section, provide data from all service providers (DSE, grantees, contractors) who received Subchapter B funds and who were listed in Subpart I, Section C of this report, except for the centers that receive Subchapter C funds.
+Subchapter C centers will provide this data themselves on their annual CIL PPRs.

 Section A – Number of Consumers Served During the Reporting Year